Rivaxib (Rivaroxaban)

 What If You Miss a Dose?

-Important: Never take a double dose to make up for a forgotten tablet, as this may increase your chance of getting unwanted side effects.
+Important: Never double the dose to make up for a missed dose.

 Available Tablet Strengths